How to Find a Paralegal School near Woodsfield Ohio

-- Investigating and fact checking cases
+- Researching and fact checking cases

 - Preparing correspondence and legal papers

-- Filing legal papers with opposing counsel or the court
+- Filing legal papers with the court or opposing counsel

-- Assisting lawyers get ready for trial and stay organized with their cases
+- Assisting lawyers get ready for trial and keep organized with their cases

-- Organizing and managing legal files, documents and other records
+- Organizing and maintaining legal files, documents and other records

 Paralegal Programs and Certification